-For vehicles with heated outside mirrors, the surface of the outside mirrors will also heat when the rear window defogger is activated.
-See Outside Power Mirrors on page 2-37.
+If the vehicle has heated outside mirrors, the surface of the outside mirrors also heat when the rear window defogger is activated.
+See Outside Power Mirrors on page 3-35.

 Notice: Do not use a razor blade or sharp object to clear the inside rear window.
 Do not adhere anything to the defogger grid lines in the rear glass.
 These actions may damage the rear defogger.
 Repairs would not be covered by your warranty.